ithinkandicode/door-kickers-action-squad-mods/_Resources/NOTES/IDEAS.md

 ### Modes

 - Turbo Mode - Everything is 20% faster (fire rate, reload etc)
-- Hard Mode - Enemies have 30% more health (for co-op)
+- Hard Mode A - Enemies have 30% more health (for co-op)
+- Hard Mode B - No strategic points, only from hostages, like in Infinite Tower

 ### New Guns